 [sc name=”amzProduct” ASIN=”B01M0SOH57″]

 Slapzi is a matching game with a twist.
 Because players match picture cards with “clue” cards, this game provides opportunities for children to work on their critical thinking skills.
 The descriptions written on the cards, along with the verbal clues, are also a great way to help build early to intermediate reading comprehension.
 The game includes 120 picture cards along with 65 clue cards and instructions for seven additional games to play with these cards, so even children with shorter attention spans won’t become bored.
 This option is recommended for children ages 3 and up.

 [sc name=”amzProduct” ASIN=”B07GTDR51Z”]

 With Quick Cups, players race against the clock and each other to assemble their colored cups in the correct order as determined by the illustrations on the included picture cards.
 Whether the card shows a spaceship or a birthday cake, each drawing features different colors that need to be matched up as players stack cups.
 Having to figure out the right order of colors promotes both critical thinking and pattern recognition skills.
 This game is recommended for children ages 6 to 8.

-“These go-to memory games are straight-forward but fun and easy enough for kids to play in a variety of environments.
-I like to have a box of these handy with me wherever I go with my children, whether it’s a long car ride or some down time during the afternoon.
+“These go-to matching games are straight-forward but fun and easy enough for kids to play in a variety of environments.
+I like to have a box of these handy with me wherever I go with my children, whether it’s a long car ride or some downtime during the afternoon.
 These games help children attune their attention to detail and improve their spatial memory skills.”